sean-foley/garage-o-matic/readme.md

 allows you to integrate garage-o-matic with a wide variety of tools, such as curl in a script, node-red, or even a browser.

+The device supports multicast DNS (mDNS).
+If you have a compatible browser and/or OS, you should be able to access the device's REST endpoints using the FQDN garage-o-matic.local (i.e. add .local to the hostname.)

+LEDs
+The BLUE LED indicates a good network connection.
+It turns on when the Garage-o-Matic successfully associates with your wireless LAN.

+The RED LED indicates activity.
+It will flash to indicate the device is operating normally.

+Red/Blue LED wig/wag indicates a successful factory reset of the configuration data.

 Status
 http://garage-o-matic/garage/door/status/# where # is the garage door number.
 This will return a application/text message of open/closed depending on if the door is open or closed.